dosyago/dn/README.md

 **Does Diskernet work with all browsers?**

-No, right now Diskernet is compatible with all Chrome only (although theoretically compatible with Edge owing to the Remote Debugging Protocol).
+No, right now Diskernet is compatible with Chrome and Chromium only (although theoretically compatible with Edge owing to the Remote Debugging Protocol).